peteanderson80/Matterport3DSimulator/tasks/R2R/README.md

 ## Prerequisites

-Python 2, [PyTorch](http://pytorch.org/), [NetworkX](https://networkx.github.io/), [pandas](https://pandas.pydata.org/), etc. These should already be installed in the docker image, or can be installed by running:
+Python 3, [PyTorch](http://pytorch.org/), [NetworkX](https://networkx.github.io/), [pandas](https://pandas.pydata.org/), etc. These should already be installed in the docker image, or can be installed by running:
 ```
-pip install -r tasks/R2R/requirements.txt
+pip3 install -r tasks/R2R/requirements.txt
 ```